dehezhang2/ETH_Advanced_Machine_Learning/README.md

 * Predict the mean of the dataset => method: just output the mean :)

-## Task1: predict a person's age from the brain image data
+## Task 1: Predict a person's age from the brain image data

 ### 1. Set up the environment (using anaconda, under the root of this repository)